 1-Bed Apartments Top the Stack, Houses Dominate the 2–4 Bed Range

-Across the city, the top-ranked combination is a 1-bed apartment at 11.7%, while the standard three-bed house runs at 8.7%.
-The mechanism is simple: apartment entry prices are meaningfully lower than houses, but rents do not fall proportionally.
-A buyer spending $182,763 on a two-bed apartment captures rent that is only modestly below the rent on a house costing considerably more.
+Across the city, the median 1-bed apartment yields 11.7%, while the standard three-bed house runs at 8.7%.
+Individual ZIPs can run far higher; this is the city-wide median, not the ceiling.
+The mechanism is simple: apartment entry prices are lower than houses, but rents do not fall proportionally.
+A buyer spending about $183,000 on a two-bed apartment captures rent that is only modestly below the rent on a house costing considerably more.
 These are gross figures before HOA fees, which narrow the effective gap considerably.

 City medians across 49 ZIP codes.
 Gross yields before HOA (apartments) and before operating costs.
 Short-term rental figures shown for completeness; see regulatory note above.